yipeichan/yipeichan.github.io/index.md

 <div class="d"><i>Sep.
 13, 2020</i></div>
 # [_MLP Tensforflow & t-SNE_](./mlp_tensorflow.html)
 <div class="d"></div>
-In this task, I created the same MLP network that I created in the previous article, but with tensforflow library this time.
+In this task, I created the same MLP network that I created in the previous article, but with Tensforflow library this time.
 Also, I experimented with t-SNE in visualizing high-dimensional data in 2D for CIFAR10.
 The notebook is one of the assignments of the Deep Learning Course at Columbia University.  <br>
 <br>
 <br>
 <br>